In this Article:

 Another bullet hole is hidden under the revolver.
 This group was alright and would suffice for very close range defense, but the 125-grain +P load was a bit better:

-Also, if you are curious about the targets I use, there is a link on this site that will allow you to download them, free.
-I made them up many years ago, to fulfill specific target functions — some are handgun, others are rifle.
-Anyway, they’re yours for the download.
+Also, if you are curious about the targets I use, there is a link on this site that will allow you to download them, for free.
+I made them up many years ago, to fulfill specific target functions — some are handguns, and others are rifles.
+Anyway, they’re yours to download.